rapid7/insightconnect-plugins/plugins/rapid7_intsights/help.md

 # Version History

-* 5.1.1 - Better handling of response fromt he threat connect API when using the `takedown_request` action | Bumped to use the newest version of the SDK | Updated old unit tests / added new unit tests
+* 5.1.1 - Better handling of response from the threat connect API when using the `takedown_request` action | Bumped to use the newest version of the SDK | Updated old unit tests / added new unit tests
 * 5.1.0 - Add actions: `Get Cyber Terms by Filter`, `Get IOCs for Cyber Term`, `Get CVEs for Cyber Term`, `Close Alert`.
 Add new input for `Get IOCs By Filter` action
 * 5.0.0 - Add action Get IOCs By Filter which returns a list of paginated IOC data based on input filters applied against IOC properties | Fix Bug relating to mismatched property names of output types geolocation, sources, and reported feeds for Get Indicator by Value action
 * 4.0.0 - Rename Plugin to Threat Command | Update descriptions to Threat Command | Update Get Indicator By Value to use API V3 | Remove Rescan Indicator and Get Indicator Scan Status | Update Get CVE List to request one page of results only